dlesbre/mlpp/README.md

 1. Clone or download this repository
 2. Run `python3 setup.py install` in the repository folder

-	You can install it globaly or in a virtual environment
+	You can install it globaly or in a virtual environment.
+You may have to run as `sudo` when installing globaly.

 3. You're done !
-You can now call the preprocessor from a command line with `pproc` or `python3 -m preproc` (see [Command line usage](https://github.com/Lesbre/preprocessor#command-line-usage) for arguments).
+You can now call the preprocessor from a command line with `pproc` or `python3 -m preproc` (see [command line usage](https://github.com/Lesbre/preprocessor#command-line-usage) for arguments).
 You can also import it in python3 with `import preproc`
 4. You can uninstall with `pip uninstall preproc`

 ## Preprocessor syntax